BrianS3/Project_Mood_Ring/README.md

 # ELT Process
 ## Initial Load
 Data abstraction starts with a Postman GET request utilizing the Twitter API environment.
-The specific GET request used in this process can imported [insert GIT link] for replication.
+The specific GET request used in this process can imported for replication.
 JSON files were named in a manner to support metadata loading.
 Twitter text was loaded first to eliminate complicated tweets.
 No cleaning was applied to the raw input, and text was restricted to insert utilizing single or double quotes.
 This retained 90% of the payload and eliminated the need for further manipulation.
 Twitter users were then loaded and restricted in the same manner as tweet text.
 Users are allowed to create an account description; this field was restricted to the same business rules as tweets.
 Metadata was then extracted from file names and payload JSON.
 This data was loaded last, so that records without foreign keys to Users or Tweet_Text would fail, limiting space to only useable metadata.
 Since the goal of this pipeline is to repeat the ETL as frequently as possible, minimal losses were accepted to favor a fast-loading processes.

 ## Secondary Load